 You can manually set your post slug before you hit the Publish button, possibly turning the above into:

 Any links within your blog post trigger the automatic trackback feature of WordPress, sending trackbacks to all posts you linked to within your blog and to off-site blogs with trackbacks enabled.
 The link appears within their posts and within their Comments Panel.
 There is nothing you can do to change the link on their side, so if they click the trackback link to your blog post, they will find a 404 Page Not Found Error if you changed the post slug.
+This is another instance when WordPress should keep the path to the post but sometimes it doesn’t.
+It could also mean that the author of a trackbacked post to your site may have put the post in draft or deleted it as well.

 The moment you hit the Publish button, your blog post is added to your feeds.
 Whether your feeds are handled through the built-in WordPress feed service, Feedburner, FeedBlitz, or any other feed service, once that post slug goes into your feed, anyone clicking on the link to that post from their feed reader will get a 404 Page Not Found Error on your blog.